JeanChristopheMorinPerso/OpenTimelineIO/docs/tutorials/otio-filebundles.md

 ## OTIOD

-The OTIOD adapter will build a bundle in a directory stucture on disk.
-The adapter will gather up all the files it can and copy them to the destination directory, and then build the `.otio` file with local relative path references into that directory.
+The OTIOD adapter will build a bundle in a directory structure on disk.
+The adapter will gather all the files it can and copy them to the destination directory, and then build the `.otio` file with local relative path references into that directory.

 ## OTIOZ